TartuNLP/keelesugulased/readme.md

-# our-language-family
+# keelesugulased (linguistic relatives)

-Linguistic data for machine translation for Finno-Ugric languages, having few speakers and/or digital resources.
+Collections of linguistic data for machine translation of Finno-Ugric languages, having few speakers and/or digital resources.

 Original source: